VOXEL0798/GopherTube/README.md

 search_limit: 8
 ```

-See [config/gophertube.yaml.example](config/gophertube.yaml.example) for the full template.
+See [config example](config/gophertube.yaml.example) for the full template.

 ---